peaoat/scripts/README.md

 > _Looking forward to using a different image hosting service with a functional API to be able to upload images and get links automatically._

 ##### renamer.py
-> Changes the names of files in it's own directory to remove "\_mini.jpg"
+> Very simple script which changes the names of files in it's own directory to remove "\_mini.jpg"

-> _Would like to set up to remove other phrases with re._